Frolle/Schmaps/README.md

 Bug #15 Checkbus crashes after 01:00 besouse västrafik does not return from whish stop the bus leaves bug

-Bug #16 campus menu does not work properly in landscape mode, streches the picture out bug (menu, campusmenu ans splach is now locked in portrait mode intill this bug is fixed=
+Bug #16 campus menu does not work properly in landscape mode, streches the picture out bug (menu, campusmenu ans splash is now locked in portrait mode intill this bug is fixed)